maksim-shlapak/widget-api/interfaces/annotoconfig.uxconfig.md

 ▸ **ssoAuthRequestHandle**(): `Promise`<`void`>

-*__description__*: For SSO enabled clientId only. if Provided, Will be called when user triggers Authentication.
+For SSO enabled integrations only.
+If Provided, Will be called when user triggers Authentication.
 If not provided a message in the form is shown.

 **Returns:** `Promise`<`void`>
 If possible the promise should reslove/reject when the auth flow is finished.